-”.
+24 Footnote no longer applicable.

 25 On the date as at which this compilation was prepared, the Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
 15, which gives effect to Sch.
 2, had not come into operation.
 It reads as follows:

 “